-The Home Improvement Law states that a claimant shall comply with a written agreement to submit a claim for arbitration before seeking recovery from the Guaranty Fund.
-If your home improvement contract contains a binding arbitration clause, you must make a good faith effort to submit your dispute to arbitration before seeking recovery from the Guaranty Fund.
-Therefore, MHIC may not process a claim against the Guaranty Fund until the parties have participated in arbitration or the contractor has expressly waived the right to go to arbitration.
+The Home Improvement Law requires that a homeowner comply with a written agreement to submit a claim for arbitration before they may recover from the Guaranty Fund.
+If your home improvement contract contains a binding arbitration clause, you must make a good faith effort to submit your dispute to arbitration before you may recover from the Guaranty Fund.
+MHIC cannot process a claim against the Guaranty Fund until the parties have participated in arbitration or the contractor has waived their right to arbitration.
+However, homeowners may file a claim with the Commission before or during the arbitration proceeding, and must do so within three years of when they knew or should have known of their loss, even if they are engaged in arbitration.
 For more information about arbitration, please see the link on the Commission's “For Consumers” webpage, Understanding Arbitration.

-19. What happens to my claim if I file a lawsuit in court or file for arbitration against the contractor?
+19. What happens to my claim if I file a lawsuit or counterclaim in court or initiate arbitration against the contractor?

-If a claimant initiates civil litigation or arbitration against the contractor based upon the contract that is the subject of the Guaranty Fund claim, then MHIC will close its file pending the outcome of the court or arbitration proceedings.
+If a homeowner files a lawsuit against a contractor, files a counterclaim against a contractor who has already filed a lawsuit against them, or initiates arbitration against the contractor based upon the contract that is the subject of the Guaranty Fund claim, then MHIC will close its file until the court or arbitration proceeding concludes.

-20. What happens to my claim if the contractor sues me in court or files for arbitration?
+20. What happens to my claim if the contractor sues me in court?

 Following litigation in which the homeowner prevails, the homeowner shall sign an Assignment of Judgment form.
 With the assignment, the homeowner gives the right to the Commission to use the judgment to collect reimbursement from the contractor for the money paid from the Guaranty Fund.

-If the contractor prevails in a civil litigation or arbitration proceeding against the homeowner, then MHIC is required to dismiss the Guaranty Fund claim.
+If the contractor prevails in a civil litigation or arbitration proceeding against the homeowner involving the contract that is the subject of the Guaranty Fund claim, then MHIC typically will dismiss the Guaranty Fund claim.

 MHIC offers free mediation to all parties who are interested in working with a trained professional in an effort to resolve their dispute.
 The mediators are not affiliated with MHIC, so any information shared during the mediation session is confidential and will not be shared with MHIC.
 Mediation is the right choice for homeowners and contractors who wish to work together for the benefit of both parties.
 The advantage for the homeowner is that mediation can be scheduled far sooner than a claim is processed, including scheduling a hearing.
-The advantage for the contractor is that the claim will not be part of the public record.
 For both parties, mediation offers an opportunity to save time and money required to go to a hearing.

 If either party decides not to participate in mediation - or if the mediation effort is unsuccessful then the claim is scheduled for a Guaranty Fund hearing.
 Hearings are held at the Office of Administrative Hearings (OAH), which is located in Hunt Valley, Maryland.
 Some hearings are scheduled in other jurisdictions for the convenience of the parties and witnesses.